xiongxiangjun/hello-world/README.md

 # hello-world
-this is my github first test project
+This is my first github test project.